Bad Bunny: 2020–2021: YHLQMDLG, Las que no iban a salir, and El Último Tour Del Mundo

 In July 2021, it was announced that Bad Bunny co-wrote and co-produced the fifth album of Puerto Rican Latin pop artist Tommy Torres titled El Playlist de Anoche.
-Bad Bunny won the most awards at the 2021 Billboard Latin Music Awards with ten, including the category Artist of the Year.
+Bad Bunny won the most awards at the 2021 Billboard Latin Music Awards with 10, including the category Artist of the Year.
 In the following months, he was featured on Aventura's single "Volví", and released "Lo Siento BB:/" with Tainy and Julieta Venegas.
 In September 2021, he appeared on the Time 100, Times annual list of the 100 most influential people in the world.
-Bad Bunny's 2022 concert tour, El Último Tour del Mundo, has visited the US and Canada indoor arenas.
+Bad Bunny's 2022 concert tour, El Último Tour del Mundo, visited the US and Canada indoor arenas.
 He won Best Urban Music Album and Best Rap/Hip Hop Song at the 22nd Annual Latin Grammy Awards.
 El Último Tour Del Mundo won Best Música Urbana Album at the 64th Annual Grammy Awards.
 In December 2021, it was announced that Bad Bunny became Spotify's most-streamed artist of the year globally, for a second year in a row.

 On December 24, 2021, a short film and music video titled Te Deseo Lo Mejor was released in collaboration with the creators of The Simpsons.
 The film was directed by David Silverman and stars Humberto Vélez, Claudia Motta and Bad Bunny.